 The Three-Body Problem is a Chinese science fiction novel that was translated into English.
-I am a hesitant about recommending this book because I think it is the type of book readers either really enjoy or really dislike, with no middle ground.
+I am a bit hesitant to recommend this book because I think it is the type of book readers either really enjoy or really dislike, with no middle ground.
 I thought it was good, but I honestly do not think I understood the full meaning of the book.
 I am interested in learning what other readers think (it has won awards and gotten a lot of recognition, so I want to see if people thought it lived up to the hype).

 If you do not like to think too hard when reading, or if you enjoy books that are easy to digest and understand, I do not think this is the book for you.
 However, if you enjoy science fiction or thinking about extraterrestrial life, I think this could be a good book for you.